earthly/website/blog/_posts/2021-09-30-awk-examples.md

 <div class="notice--info">
 **Side Note: NF and NR**

-`$NF` seems like an unusual name for printing the last column , right?
+`$NF` seems like an unusual name for printing the last column, right?
 But actually, `NF` is a variable holding the *Number of Fields* in a record.
 So I'm just using its value as an index to refer to the last field.

 I can print the actual value like this: